mythril-forge/homebrew-spells/spells/level-1/snare.md

 # Snare

-- [ ] Homebrew
+- [x] Homebrew

 ***1st-level abjuration***

-**Casting Time:** 1 minute
+**Casting Time:** 5 minutes

-**Duration:** 8 hours
+**Duration:** 12 hours

 **Range:** touch

 **Tags:** verbal, somatic, material

-**Material Components:** 25 feet of rope, which the spell consumes
+**Material Components:** 30 feet of rope worth atleast 60 cp, which the spell consumes

 ---

 ## Description
 As you cast this spell, you use the rope to create a circle with a 5-foot radius on the ground or the floor.
 When you finish casting, the rope disappears and the circle becomes a magic trap.

-This trap is nearly invisible, requiring a successful Intelligence (Investigation) check against your spell save DC to be discerned.
+This trap is nearly invisible, requiring a successful Wisdom check against your spell save DC to be discerned.

 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell's radius.
 That creature must succeed on a Dexterity saving throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is **restrained** there until the spell ends.

-A **restrained** creature can make a Dexterity saving throw at the end of each of its turns, ending the effect on itself on a success.
-Alternatively, the creature or someone else who can reach it can use an action to make an Intelligence (Arcana) check against your spell save DC.
+A **restrained** creature can use an action to make a Dexterity saving throw, ending the effect on itself on a success.
+Alternatively, the creature or someone else who can reach it can use an action to make an Intelligence check against your spell save DC.
 On a success, the **restrained** effect ends.

 After the trap is triggered, the spell ends when no creature is **restrained** by it.